top of page

 Any race packs, running packs, bum bags used on arrival at Beinglas (CP5) can be left and will be returned to the finish at Milngavie.

-RUNNERS WHO ARRIVE AT BEINGLAS BEFORE 21:00hrs ARE EXEMPT FROM CARRYING THE EMERGENCY RUCKSACK AND ITS 3 ITEMS, AS THEY SHOULD COMPLETE THE SECTION IN DAYLIGHT.
+RUNNERS WHO LEAVE THE BEINGLAS Check Point BEFORE 21:00hrs ARE EXEMPT FROM CARRYING THE EMERGENCY RUCKSACK AND IT'S 3 ITEMS, AS THEY SHOULD COMPLETE THE NEXT SECTION IN DAYLIGHT.
 Please note your 'emergency rucksack' MUST also have capacity for to transfer ALL mandatory race items listed in point 6 above, when you arrive at the Beinglas, Check Point.

 8. BEFORE THE RACE all competitors must read all of the information contained in this website.
 Please take quality time to read, learn and prepare accordingly.
 It will increase your chances of success on race day.
 It also helps to ensure the spirit of fairness to all, one team approach and respect to others.